Catalyst4D: High-Fidelity 3D-to-4D Scene Editing via Dynamic Propagation¶

 Key Designs¶

-Color Uncertainty-guided Appearance Refinement (CUAR):
+3. Color Uncertainty-guided Appearance Refinement (CUAR): Identifying and fixing temporal "leaks"

 Loss & Training¶

-The refinement loss is \(L_{\text{refine}}=(1-\zeta)L_{\text{fore}}+\zeta L_{\text{back}}\), where \(L_{\text{fore}}\) is the L1+SSIM loss (\(\eta=0.2\)) between the rendered image and the warped pseudo ground truth within the masked region, and \(L_{\text{back}}\) is L1 regularization between the rendered image and the pre-refinement rendering outside the mask.
-Hyperparameters: \(\zeta=0.3\); \(\epsilon\) controls mask coverage.
-The deformation network is not retrained.
-Anchor construction takes <30s, Sinkhorn solving ~15s, motion guidance ~1min, CUAR 25–35min, for a total training time of ~50min per scene.
+The refinement loss is \(L_{\text{refine}}=(1-\zeta)L_{\text{fore}}+\zeta L_{\text{back}}\), where \(L_{\text{fore}}\) is the \(L_1+SSIM\) (\(\eta=0.2\)) between the rendered image and the warped pseudo-GT within the masked region, and \(L_{\text{back}}\) is \(L_1\) regularization between the rendered image and the pre-refinement rendering for non-mask regions.
+Hyperparameters are set to \(\zeta=0.3\), with \(\epsilon\) controlling mask coverage.
+This process does not require retraining the deformation network.
+Anchor construction takes \(<30s\), Sinkhorn solver ~15s, motion guidance ~1min, and CUAR 25-35min, totaling ~50min per scene.

 Key Experimental Results¶